KDE/digikam-doc/post_processing/metadata_editor.rst

 The sections available in this view are listed below:

-    - **Caption**: Record technical descriptions from the camera.
+    - **Caption**: record technical descriptions from the camera.
 All text fields in this section are limited to ASCII characters unless stated otherwise.

         - **Name**: host the name of the document from which this image was been scanned.
         - **Description**: host the image description.